Fedor-Bystrov/rutherford/README.md

 ---

+# Warning
+Token-based authentication is not suitable for browser-based applications.
+There is no possible way to store tokens securely in the browser.
+Even `access_token` + `refresh_token` authentication with `refresh_token` rotation and old-token reuse detection is not secure.
+Attacker can monitor `refresh_tokens` and wait until legitimate user become inactive.
+In that case, the attacker will use the latest `refresh_token` and BE will identify him as a legitimate user.

+<ins>Cookie-based session authentication with csrf-protection is the most secure approach yet</ins>

+---

 ### Instructions
 - Run `./gradlew clean jibDockerBuild` to build docker image
 - Run `./gradlew clean jib` to build docker image and push it to GCP registry (TODO)